Oslo to Bergen Train

 If you are planning to take the Bergen Line (Bergensbanen), here’s what you need to know:

-- It’s a 7-hour train ride but the most comfortable one ever.
+• It’s a 7-hour train ride, but it’s the most comfortable one I’ve ever taken.

 How Do I Get Tickets?